AntonLiapesha/spark-akka-cassandra-example1/README.md

 Next steps:
 1. Use dockerized spark
-2. Put spark and kafka into compose config
+2. Put spark and kafka into docker-compose config
+3. Add tests